Canapprove WHATSAPP

 To learn how to become an international student from scratch, click here!

-Your top priority must be education.
+As you plan for your PR through a student visa, your top priority must be education.
 Make sure to follow your academics well.
 Make friends, visit new places, and most importantly- Work Part-time!

 Almost every international student in Canada works part-time.
 This helps them with managing their living and academic expenses.
-And the best part – you can work part-time in Canada for up to 20 hours per week.
+And the best part is – you can work part-time in Canada for up to 20 hours per week.
 During academic breaks, you can work full-time.

 Canada has a work permit EXCLUSIVELY for international students after graduation called – PGWP.
 Abbreviated as Post Graduation Work Permit (PGWP), this work permit is a type of an Open Work Permit.